 Infections with antimicrobial resistant bacteria can be difficult to treat.
 Such bacteria may be zoonotic and may transmit through direct or indirect contact, including through food.
 One example is Salmonella spp, and another is methicillin resistant Staphylococcus aureus (MRSA).
-The latter was previously mainly associated with humans, but is now also found in animals, particularly swine.
-Cephalosporin-resistant Escherichia coli that produce the enzyme "extended spectrum betalactamase" (ESBL-producing E. coli) may be found in poultry and may transmit to humans through poultry meat.
+The latter was previously mainly associated with humans, but is now also found in animals, particularly swine, and may transmit from animals to humans directly or indirectly.

 Infection/carriage with some forms of antimicrobial resistant bacteria in humans, such as MRSA, is notifiable in Norway.
-In addition, selected microbes from certain infections, and their resistance profiles, are reported annually in the the NORM surveillance programme for antimicrobial resistance in human pathogens.
+In addition, selected microbes from certain infections, and their resistance profiles, are reported annually in the NORM surveillance programme for antimicrobial resistance in human pathogens.